“Hey Yamin, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

 Question-14: What do you know about SPI?

-Answer: It is the Schedule Performance Indicator and indicates the performance of project work is completed to the baseline schedule.
+Answer: The Schedule Performance Indicator indicates the project work’s performance is completed to the baseline schedule.
 It is calculated by dividing the earned value by the planned value that is SPI = EV/PV

 Question-16: What are undesirable in any plan?

-Answer: Constraints, SF (Start to Finish) relationship, Log lags or leads, Negative Float, etc.
+Answer: Constraints, SF (Start to Finish) relationship, Long lags or leads, Negative Float, etc.

 Question-17: How to avoid Negative Float in a Baseline Schedule?

 Answer: Negative float indicates that the activity is already delayed.
 Normally, a constraint is the culprit of it.
-Remove all the constraints or use proper logic -relationships to deal with it.
-Also, check dangling or out of sequence activities.
+Remove all the constraints or use proper logic -relationships to deal with them.
+Also, check dangling or out-of-sequence activities.

 During updating a schedule, a negative float for some activities is very common.
-You cannot avoid unless is going as planned.
+You cannot avoid it unless it is going as planned.

-Question-18: If you are reported 5 SPI, what it means? – Real Question was Asked to me!
+Question-18: If you are reported 5 SPI, what does it mean? – Real Question was Asked to me!

-Answer: They planner has made a blunder during calculations.
+Answer: The planner has made a blunder during calculations.

 Question-19: What is an S Curve?

-Question-20: What do you know about Reflection Schedule?
+Question-20: What do you know about the Reflection Schedule?

-Answer: Reflection function is always underestimated but it is a really great feature in Primavera P6 Professional.
-A Reflection program is just a copy of the program to have a look at different scenarios after making desirable changes.
-Once satisfied just merge in the native program.
+Answer: The reflection function is always underestimated, but it is a great feature in Primavera P6 Professional.
+A Reflection program is just a copy of the program to look at different scenarios after making desirable changes.
+Once satisfied, just merge into the native program.

 Question-21: What is ACWP, BCWP & BCWS?

-Answer: I will use Claim Digger function that is available in Primavera P6.
+Answer: I will use the Claim Digger function that is available in Primavera P6.

 Question-24: Do you know any about Retained & Over-Ride Logic in Scheduling?

-Answer: This only matters if the schedule is not going at it was planned, means a difference is activities progress.
-The Progress Over-ride will not respect the logic anymore if there is any variance and hence will shorten the critical path but with mostly illogical out of sequence activities.
-In other sense, the activities will do as it is an open-end activity.
+Answer: This only matters if the schedule is not going as planned, which means a difference in activities progress.
+The Progress Over-ride will not respect the logic anymore if there is any variance and hence will shorten the critical path with mostly illogical out-of sequence activities.
+In another sense, the activities will do as it is an open-end activity.
 The Retained logic is completely otherwise.